jorisrietveld/NHLStenden_Project_Desk-Crisim/readme.md

 [![PHP 7.2](https://img.shields.io/badge/PHP-%3E%3D7.2-blue.svg)](http://php.net/manual/en/migration70.new-features.php)

 ![Desk CriSim logo](resources/DESK_CRISIM_LOGO_BG.png)
-This repository holds the source code of the crisis simulation game: Desk CriSim.
+This repository holds the source code of the crisis simulation Game: Desk CriSim.
 Desk CriSim is a web application that allows students to simulate crisis situations.
 Teachers can assign students as certain actors in a crisis situation and monitor the choices that the students make on events that happen during a crisis.